adrianeortiz/clone-run-multi-ws/README.md

 # Cross-Workspace Test Run Migration

-This tool clones ALL test runs from a Qase project in Workspace A (Token A) to a project in Workspace B (Token B) that were created after a specified date, handling different case IDs via either a target-side custom field or a CSV mapping.
+This tool migrates test execution results from a Qase project in Workspace A (Token A) to a project in Workspace B (Token B) that were executed after a specified date, handling different case IDs via either a target-side custom field or a CSV mapping.

+**Note**: This tool uses the Qase Results API (`/v1/result/{code}`) to fetch test execution data directly, making it more efficient than traditional run-based migration approaches.

 ## Features

-- **Dual HTTP clients** for source and target workspaces
+- **Results-based migration** using Qase Results API for efficient data fetching
-- **Date filtering** to migrate runs created after a specific date
+- **Date filtering** to migrate test results executed after a specific date
-- **Automatic run creation** in target project
+- **Automatic run creation** in target project with meaningful titles
 - **Two mapping modes**: custom field or CSV file
 - **Bulk posting** with chunking and retries
 - **Dry-run mode** for testing
 - **Status translation** support
 - **Environment-driven configuration**
 - **Clear logging** (no secrets in logs)
+- **Concurrent processing** for faster migration

 ## Environment Variables